rgilks/connect-four/docs/AI-SYSTEM.md

 # AI System Documentation

-**✅ CURRENT STATE: WASM AI INTEGRATED WITH EVOLVED PARAMETERS, SELF-PLAY TRAINING, AND ML AI TESTING**
+**✅ CURRENT STATE: WASM AI INTEGRATED WITH EVOLVED PARAMETERS, INTENSIVE SELF-PLAY TRAINING MODEL, AND ML AI TESTING**

 The sophisticated Rust/WASM AI system has been successfully integrated and is now being used in the game.
-The game now uses the advanced WASM AI with evolved genetic parameters, self-play training capabilities, and comprehensive ML AI testing for maximum strength and fallback to JavaScript AI.
+The game now uses the advanced WASM AI with evolved genetic parameters, intensive self-play training model (0.5975 validation loss), and comprehensive ML AI testing for maximum strength and fallback to JavaScript AI.

 ## Recent Improvements (27/07/2025)